High dimensional cohomology of moduli spaces

 The masterclass is aimed at advanced graduate students and postdocs with an interest in algebraic topology and geometric group theory.
 Connections with algebraic geometry and number theory will be mentioned but this is not the primary focus.

-Junior participants from US institutes can indicate to be considered for financial support.
+Graduate students and other early career researchers from US institutes can apply to be considered for financial support.

 Please note: Due to a match of the UEFA Euro 2020 in Copenhagen on June 28, 2021, the Copenhagen Jazz Festival starting on July 2, 2021, and other events, there will limited accommodation available in Copenhagen.
-We advise to book accommodation early.
+We advise booking accommodation early.

 Monday |